There's a whole bunch of Mayberry happenings to report. We'll start with upcoming events.

 Julie Adams (Nurse Mary in "The County Nurse," Episode 56) also recently made a comic-book convention appearance.
 Hers was closer to home at the San Fernando Valley Comic Book Convention on June 4.

-In a recent "Talk with Jackie" column in The Tolocan Times, Jackie Joseph-Lawrence (Mayberry's Sweet Romeena) writes about adventures that she and husband David Lawrence have had, including an interesting cruise to Bora Bora last year.
+In a recent "Talk with Jackie" column in The Tolucan Times, Jackie Joseph-Lawrence (Mayberry's Sweet Romeena) writes about adventures that she and husband David Lawrence have had, including an interesting cruise to Bora Bora last year.

 LeRoy McNees (the Dobro-playing Country Boy) and his Gloryland bluegrass-gospel band have been playing gigs close to home in California.